TiroTypeworks/TiroTools/VTPtools/README.md

 vtp-skew.py
 -----

 vtp-skew.py will recalculate all GPOS data in a .vtp source file based on a slant angle, applying rise-over-run adjustments to the horizontal position of non-zero vertical positions.
-This is useful if creating an obliqued version of a font. *NB: assumes that default y coordinate of anchors is zero, so may not produce desired results if anchors are otherwise defined.*
+This is useful if creating an obliqued version of a font. *NB: vtp-skew assumes that default y coordinate of anchors is zero (this is how Tiro’s Indic fonts have traditionally been made), so may not produce desired results if anchors are otherwise defined.*

 Usage example: to slant the GPOS data 12° to the right: